SocketCluster/socketcluster-website/docs/streams-and-backpressure.md

 ## API overview

 Note that this section only documents the most important/common methods for managing backpressure.
-The full API offers much more granularity/flexibility when it comes to measuring and closing/killing specific streams.
+The full API offers more granularity/flexibility when it comes to measuring and closing/killing specific streams.
 For the full API, please see the API docs for the relevant class.

 ### Measure socket backpressure